WEF Global Competitiveness Report

 The Global Competitiveness Report (GCR) was a yearly report published by the World Economic Forum.
 Between 2004 and 2020, the Global Competitiveness Report ranked countries based on the Global Competitiveness Index, developed by Xavier Sala-i-Martin and Elsa V. Artadi.
 Before that, the macroeconomic ranks were based on Jeffrey Sachs's Growth Development Index and the microeconomic ranks were based on Michael Porter's Business Competitiveness Index.
 The Global Competitiveness Index integrates the macroeconomic and the micro/business aspects of competitiveness into a single index.

 The report "assesses the ability of countries to provide high levels of prosperity to their citizens".
 This in turn depends on how productively a country uses available resources.
 Therefore, the Global Competitiveness Index measures the set of institutions, policies, and factors that set the sustainable current and medium-term levels of economic prosperity."
+In 2020, the report was discontinued.
+In 2025, it was reported that WEF leader Klaus Schwab manipulated the report for political interests, intervening multiple times to alter or suppress unfavorable rankings from certain countries.

 Description

 Since 2004, the report ranks the world's nations according to the Global Competitiveness Index, based on the latest theoretical and empirical research.
 It is made up of over 110 variables, of which two thirds come from the Executive Opinion Survey, and one third comes from publicly available sources such as the United Nations.
 The variables are organized into twelve pillars, with each pillar representing an area considered as an important determinant of competitiveness.

 One part of the report is the Executive Opinion Survey, which is a survey of a representative sample of business leaders in their respective countries.
 Respondent numbers have increased every year and is currently just over 13,500 in 142 countries (2010).

 The report notes that as a nation develops, wages tend to increase, and that in order to sustain this higher income, labor productivity must improve for the nation to be competitive.
 In addition, what creates productivity in Sweden is necessarily different from what drives it in Ghana.
 Thus, the GCI separates countries into three specific stages: factor-driven, efficiency-driven, and innovation-driven, each implying a growing degree of complexity in the operation of the economy.

 The report has twelve pillars of competitiveness.
 These are: